-That began to change as Bayhealth pushed north into Middletown and Elkton, MD-based Union Hospital added medical offices.
+That began to change as Bayhealth pushed north into Middletown, and Elkton, MD-based Union Hospital did the same.

 Christiana Care later built offices and emergency center in the fast-growing area on a large tract that would allow for the construction of a hospital.